Mohammed Habib (footballer): Club career

+Although hailing from the state of Andhra Pradesh (now Telangana), he represented Bengal in the Santosh Trophy.
+For the 1969–70 Santosh Trophy, Habib, along with Priya Mazumder and Pranab Ganguly were released from the Indian camp for the Merdeka Cup.
+The Bengal forwards ran riot and scored 28 goals in five matches.
+Habib scored five goals in Bengal's 6-1 win over Services in the final and finished as the top scorer of the tournament with 11 goals.

 International career

-Habib represented India in international tournaments.
-He won a bronze medal at the 1970 Asian Games in Bangkok with Syed Nayeemuddin led, and P. K. Banerjee managed team.
+Habib represented the India national team in international tournaments.
+He won a bronze medal at the 1970 Asian Games in Bangkok on a team led by Syed Nayeemuddin and managed by P. K. Banerjee.
+He scored 11 goals in 35 international matches.

 Managerial career

 After playing football, Habib became coach of the Tata Football Academy.
 He also acted as chief coach of the Indian Football Association academy in Haldia.